johanbook/docs/docs/network/protocols/ip.md

 reduces network traffic, as not all traffic on the parent network is forwarded to the child and so on.
 It also alleviates the requirement of global node IDs, as a node only need to have a unique id inside its local network.

+## Addressing methods

+There are multiple addressing methods in IP:

+- **Broadcast** sends data to all nodes in the network.
+- **Anycast** is when data is transmitted to the nearest node.
+- **Multicast** is when data is transmitted to multiple nodes.
+- **Unicast** is when data is transmitted to one specific node.